mcmtilman/SwiftPuLP/README.md

 ### LinearConstraint

-A **LinearConstraint** imposes a restriction by comparing a linear function with a constant, where comparison can be:
+A Linear Constraint imposes a restriction by comparing a linear function with a constant, where the comparison can be:

 * less than or equal to
 * equal to